nglm/pycvi/docs/examples/select_k.rst

-Select the number of clusters :math:`k`
+Select the number of clusters k
 ---------------------------------------

 Here is an example using exclusively PyCVI in order to guess the number of clusters in a dataset.
 The preprocessing steps and the clustering steps can be integrated into the PyCVI pipeline by providing sklearn-like classes of clustering models (e.g. `KMeans <https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html>`_) and data preprocessor (e.g. `StandardScaler <https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html>`_).